shuowu1/jobs/software-engineer.md

 # Software Engineer
 Synergyse Training creates highly interactive and measurable Google Apps training.
 Our mission is to teach everyone how to use Google Apps proficiently.
 We are working on hard problems in big data, HTML5, media delivery and real time technology.
 Our backend technology and web runs on highly scalable Google App Engine.
 Our frontend uses the Chrome Extension to inject content directly into Google Apps.
 We love using the latest technologies from Google!

-Synergyse Training is based in Toronto, our technology is used by all types of organizations and is fun.
+Synergyse Training is based in Toronto and New York.
+Our technology is used by all types of organizations and is fun.
 It’s the best of both worlds.
 We are seeking a highly talented Software Engineer to join us in building the future of training software.

 # What we’re looking for
 - Software Engineer with a full-stack experience